Telemetry

 Telemetry type filter

-The Telemetry time period filter allows you to filter telemetry records by specified time periods using a calendar date picker:
+The telemetry time period filter enables you to filter telemetry records by specific dates and time intervals.

 Telemetry time period filter